 RAFI RS 74 M SPDT latching

-I found these switches by way of a Google image search, and I must say that they are possibly the most evil switch I have ever encoutered.
+I found these switches for sale at BG-Electronics by way of a Google image search, and I must say that they are possibly the most evil switch I have ever encoutered.
 My number 1 evil switch until now was always SMK second generation, owing to their being a headache to open and in many cases absolutely impossible to reassemble (without devoting a week of time to a monastery to contemplate on the process).

 I bought ten switches.
 I have nine springs.
 Take a look at the spring: